ponolite/asian-american-language/README.md

-# Stream of Consciousness Literature: A Joyceless, Linguistic Landscape
+# Stream of Consciousness Literature: A Joyceless Linguistic Landscape
 ### Exploring Word Frequency, Sentiment Value and Mental Health Themes in the Works of Joyce, Woolf, Proust, Mansfield and Eliot from Project Gutenberg

 ## Overview